robertbraeutigam/scan/README.md

   by using transparent **dynamic wiring**, instead of devices directly hardcoded for each other or for specific codes.
 - **Minimal setup** required by end-users, ideally plug-and-play in most cases to a *fully-secure* production installation.
 - Should work **over the internet** and in any network topology, trusted or not.

-- Should be compatible with **Bluetooth Low Energy**, or low-energy devices in general.
+## Out-of-scope

+This protocol does not replace radio-based protocols such as Bluetooth, Bluetooth Low Energy, LoRaWAN, etc.

+Although devices using these protocols may be connected through some gateway into a SCAN network, they can not directly participate as these protocol have their own definitions of security, data excmhange and semantics, which are incompatible with SCAN.
+Alternatively, embedding SCAN traffic in any of these would not be an optimal use of these protocols.

 ## Solution Overview

-SCAN is divided into 4 layers:
+SCAN is divided into three layers:

-- Physical Layer (TCP/IP, BLE, etc.)
+- Physical Layer (Packet Communication and Announcement)
-- Network Layer (Security, Multiplexing, Fragmenting)
-- Logical Layer (Logical Connections, Messaging)
+- Network Layer (Security, Multiplexing, Fragmenting, Logical Connections, Messaging)
 - Application Layer (Data, Commands, Wiring)

-The Physical Layer is the actual transport infrastructure that facilitates the transport of single messages (packets) between devices.
-Since SCAN is defined as a peer-to-peer protocol, with devices communicating with each other directly, this Physical Layer may be any communications medium which allows at least two devices to exchange messages.
-Also, since SCAN defines its own message processing, both packet based and connection based technologies are supported, as long as messages can be reasonably reliably exchanged.
+The Physical Layer is the actual transport infrastructure on top of IP that facilitates the transport of single packets between devices and enables announcements.
+It supports different IP topologies, including local networks, connections over gateways, etc.
-TCP/IP and BLE are explicitly supported, but other technologies may be added.

 The Network Layer is responsible for providing a secure, flat, multiplexing and mixing capable layer for communications between devices.
 Devices are identified, addressed based on static cryptographic keys instead of hardware addresses and communicate point to point using a packet-based protocol.

-The Logical Layer abstracts the packet-based protocol of the Network, and replaces it with a simple, but powerful messages based protocol, which supports unlimited length messages, even multiple parallel unlimited length messages from or to the same device.

 The Application Layer adds a uniform quasi-request-response based interface, which mainly consist of these categories: